Technologies used in the Yandex Advertising Network

 To make ads more interesting to site users and more effective for advertisers and ad platforms, Yandex actively develops its own technologies:

 - Data collection on users and pages.
 A substantial portion of the ads on YAN sites are contextual ads that are displayed to users based on their particular interests and web page content.
 The individual interests of users are determined by their behavior when using Yandex services or their behavior on partner sites of the Advertising Network.
 The Crypta technology is responsible for classifying socio-demographic groups.
 Various user interests are accounted for when displaying behavioral advertisements.
 A page's theme is determined by the YAN robot that regularly crawls the pages of sites on the Advertising Network.

 - Effective targeting system.
 We employ 15 types of targeting when selecting ads to serve.
-Among them, 8 use behavioral targeting (including autoretargeting for all clients that use Yandex.Metrica), 6 use contextual targeting, and the remaining one uses learning-based targeting, which adapts to the interests of the users of several ad platforms and regions and is capable of predicting their changes in the future (for example, during holidays or during another peak season).
+They include 8 schemes based on behavioral targeting (including automatic retargeting for all clients that use Yandex.Metrica), 6 based on contextual targeting, and 1 based on audience targeting, which adapts to the interests of users across several ad platforms and regions and is capable of predicting trend changes (for example, during holidays or other "peak" seasons).
 Owing to all the above targeting, suitable ads are selected for each user on each specific page.

 - Predicting click probability.
 Ads are automatically selected for impressions on the Advertising Network according to the maximum expected revenue.
 The machine-learning system MatrixNet is used to forecast click probability.
 It takes into account more than 120 ranking factors, which means that we select the ads that are most interesting to users and most profitable to our partners.